-Welcome to the users page on Hurricane WRF (HWRF).
-The Weather Research and Forecasting (WRF) Model is designed to serve both operational forecasting and atmospheric research needs.
-It features two dynamic cores, multiple physical parameterizations, a variational data assimilation system, ability to couple with an ocean model, and a software architecture allowing for computational parallelism and system extensibility.
-WRF is suitable for a broad spectrum of applications, including tropical storms.
+Welcome to the Hurricane Weather Research and Forecasting (HWRF) users page.
+HWRF is designed to serve both operational forecasting and atmospheric research needs.
+It features the NMM dynamic core, multiple physical parameterizations, a variational data assimilation system, ability to couple with an ocean model, and a software architecture allowing for computational parallelism and system extensibility.
+From this website, users can obtain codes, datasets, and information for running HWRF.

-The Developmental Testbed Center support the use of all components of HWRF to the community, including the WRF atmospheric model with its Preprocessing System (WPS), various vortex initialization procedures, the Princeton Ocean Model for Tropical Cyclones (MPIPOM-TC), the Gridpoint Statistical Interpolation (GSI) three-dimensional ensemble-variational data assimilation system, the NOAA National Centers for Environmental Prediction (NCEP) coupler, the NOAA Geophysical Fluid Dynamics Laboratory (GFDL) Vortex Tracker, and various postprocessing and products utilities.
+The Developmental Testbed Center maintained and supported the use of all components of HWRF to the community (last released at version 4.0a) through 30 September 2021, including the Weather Research and Forecasting (WRF) atmospheric model with its Preprocessing System (WPS), various vortex initialization procedures, the Princeton Ocean Model for Tropical Cyclones (MPIPOM-TC), the Gridpoint Statistical Interpolation (GSI) three-dimensional ensemble-variational data assimilation system, the NOAA National Centers for Environmental Prediction (NCEP) coupler, the NOAA Geophysical Fluid Dynamics Laboratory (GFDL) Vortex Tracker, and various post-processing and products utilities.

-Copyright © 2020.
+Copyright © 2023.
 All rights reserved.